 Along with helping you explore your bankruptcy options, New Jersey business bankruptcy lawyer Georgette Miller will also help you explore various bankruptcy alternatives.
 For example, sometimes, it will be possible to negotiate modified debt obligations outside of the bankruptcy process.
 This is somewhat similar to reorganizing debts under Chapter 11 or Chapter 13 on a smaller scale—and without court involvement.
 Oftentimes, creditors will be willing to negotiate changes to their terms in order to avoid the bankruptcy process.
 If working with one or a handful of your company’s creditors would be enough to avoid default or bankruptcy, then this could be the best and most cost-effective option.

-To identify your options, New Jersey business bankruptcy lawyer Georgette Miller will speak with you, review your company’s financials and debt obligations, assess any current collection efforts or threats of collection, and process all of this information in light of your goals and priorities.
-She will then go over your options with you in detail, answer all of your questions, and help you make an informed decision about how best to resolve your business’s current financial problems.
+To identify your options, our bankruptcy attorneys will speak with you, review your company’s financials and debt obligations, assess any current collection efforts or threats of collection, and process all of this information in light of your goals and priorities.
+We will then go over your options with you in detail, answer all of your questions, and help you make an informed decision about how best to resolve your business’s current financial problems.

 Would you like to know more about the options that are available to struggling businesses in New Jersey?
 If so, we encourage you to contact us promptly.
-To request a free and confidential consultation with New Jersey business bankruptcy lawyer Georgette Miller, please call us at 866-340-2596 or tell us how we can contact you online today.
+To request a free and confidential consultation, please call us at 866-340-2596 or tell us how we can contact you online today.